-AMINZ Scholarships | korahipi
+AMINZ Scholarships

 AMINZ is committed to fostering growth and leadership across all aspects of the dispute resolution sector in Aotearoa New Zealand.
+We offer two scholarships in partnership with the College of Law, open to individuals with a genuine interest in dispute resolution who are committed to developing their knowledge, skills, and leadership in the field.

-In 2021, we created two AMINZ Scholarships to support this aim.
-These scholarships are designed to provide future leaders in the profession with support, encouragement and professional development opportunities to enable them to thrive in their chosen field.
+Our korahipi are designed to provide future leaders in the profession with support, encouragement and tailored professional development opportunities to enable them to thrive in their chosen field.
+There are two scholarships, one determinative scholarship (focussed on arbitration), and one consensual scholarship (focussed on mediation).

 Observe real dispute resolution processes for a minimum of six days alongside experienced professionals, gaining valuable practical insights.